gajjarv/PulsarSearch/README.md

 - Vishal Gajjar

-For more information write to gajjar@ncra.tifr.res.in
+For more information write to vishalg@berkeley.edu or vishal.gajjar2002@gmail.com
 ------------------------------------------------------------------------------------------------